-Rebecca transitioned to the field of communications for nonprofit organizations, where she hoped to use her writing and editing skills to benefit others.
+Early in her career, Rebecca transitioned to the field of communications for nonprofit organizations, where she hoped to use her writing and editing skills to benefit others.

 At the Milken Family Foundation Rebecca instituted and managed its national media relations program, focusing primarily on communicating the value of teachers and education.

-Unrelated to her position at the foundation, Rebecca also founded and directed Together, a nonprofit organization dedicated to addressing prejudice and racism and furthering multicultural understanding.
+Unrelated to her position at the Milken Family Foundation, Rebecca founded and directed Together, a nonprofit organization dedicated to addressing prejudice and racism and furthering multicultural understanding.

 At Liberty Hill Foundation, she initiated its social media efforts and wrote about affordable housing and other topics for its website.

 Rebecca joined the staff of South Los Angeles Health Projects, the community services arm of the Lundquist Institute for Biomedical Innovation, in 2011.

 As director of communications, she develops communications strategies for the purposes of educating the general public about health disparities, breastfeeding, nutrition, obesity, immunization and other public health topics, and recruiting new WIC participants.

 She handles the agency’s media relations efforts and writes newspaper articles.
 She and a team of colleagues employ social media to share information about health and WIC.